BigG-DSC/csharp-instant-messaging-system/README.md

 # csharp-instant-messaging-system
 A client-server Instant Messaging System using C#.

-THe usage of Visual Studio as IDE is recommended.
+The usage of Visual Studio as IDE is recommended.